Military Parent Visits during Covid-19

 If you are the parent that is unable to exercise visitation or custody because of a military order that prohibits your co-parent from doing the exchange, then be patient, be vigilant and be attentive.
 Call your children; facetime with them often; send them cards in the mail; research activities you can do with them at a distance; help with their homework and get creative.
 Be present even at a distance.

-If the military orders allow for some movement, then try to find creative ways to allow visitations to occur.
+Then try to find creative ways to allow visitations to occur.
 If that means that the non-military parent must travel further to allow the other parent to stay within the military issued radius, then do so.
 If the traveling parent must then not remove the child from a 100-mile radius, then help them to find lodging nearby or find somewhere that they can enjoy a little one on one time with the children.
 I can not stress it enough that the importance here is to have a strong and healthy co-parenting relationship.

-If the military orders do NOT prohibit custodial exchanges, then follow the Court Order.
+Then follow the Court Order.
 Let me say that again…follow the court order!
 Most families are not going to have a significant impact from these orders and should honor the Court Order as much as possible.
 The court is going to be hearing a tremendous amount of cases where parents did not follow their Orders when court is back in session.
 You will not want to be the parent who did not show a willingness to co-parent in the best interests of your children during a national crisis.
 Put the kids first, your wants and needs second.
 Always.

 Stay safe out there and please let us know if you have any other questions about this or any other custodial matters during the COVID-19 pandemic.
 We are here for you, always!